cchamberlain/id-builder/README.markdown

 webserver hosting a webapplication to manage process instead of having to use the commandline.

-Acting as a "central hub" to your project, it could include code stats, test run stats, complete control over all the processes that are running for your project, running different environments (OTAP), etc.
+Acting as a 'central hub' to your project, it could include code stats, test run stats, complete control over all the processes that are running for your project, running different environments (OTAP), etc.